Mulvaney to NY: Damage from tax plan is your fault

 Mulvaney to NY: Any damage from tax overhaul is your fault

 Reps.
-King and Zeldin push back on the argument that low-tax states are subsidizing New York.
+Peter King and Lee Zeldin push back on the argument that low-tax states are subsidizing New York.

 WASHINGTON — President Donald Trump’s budget director on Tuesday put the blame squarely on New York for the economic damage it expects if Congress passes Republican tax legislation that strips away most or all of the state and local tax deductions.

-Mick Mulvaney, director of the Office of Management and Budget, said he feels confident that Congress will pass the tax overhaul with that deduction ended, despite a revolt by Northeast Republicans including Rep. Pete King (R-Seaford) and Rep. Lee Zeldin (R-Shirley).
+Mick Mulvaney, director of the Office of Management and Budget, said he feels confident that Congress will pass the tax overhaul with that deduction ended, despite a revolt by Northeast Republicans, including Rep. Peter King (R-Seaford) and Rep. Lee Zeldin (R-Shirley).

 And he rebuffed New York Gov. Andrew M. Cuomo for his complaint that the end of the state and local tax deduction would ratchet up federal taxes and drive away wealthy New Yorkers, forcing the state to make up lost revenue by raising taxes on less wealthy taxpayers.